gogins/csound-extended/README.md

 or collected from older projects of mine.
 These extensions include:

 1. CsoundAC, an algorithmic composition library designed to be used with Csound.
-Csound is written in C++ and has C++, Python, Java, and Lua interfaces.
+Csound is written in C++ and has C++, Python, Java, Common Lisp, Haskell, Lua, and other interfaces.

 2.  csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in MW.js from https://nwjs.io/.